dvasanin/DVAsanin/README.md

 ### 📖 About Me

-My name is Danilo, I'm a self-taught developer with 5 years of experience in graphic design.
-After graduating from the intensive 12 week long Java coding bootcamp organized by [IT Bootcamp](https://itbootcamp.rs), I have dedicated my time to learning more about industry practices and new technologies.
-Currently learning Kotlin as I want to develop apps for IoT as well as developing my [portfolio webiste](https://daniloasanin.com).
+My name is Danilo, I'm a graphic designer with 5 years of experience looking to transition into software development.
+I believe my experience designing user interfaces has provided me a good base and perspective when it comes to UI.
+After graduating from the intensive 12 week long Java coding bootcamp organized by [IT Bootcamp](https://itbootcamp.rs), I have dedicated my time to learning more about IT industry practices and new technologies.
+Currently learning Kotlin and developing my [portfolio webiste](https://daniloasanin.com).

 ---